Global surface temperature: Total warming and trends

 NASA animation portraying global surface temperature changes since 1880.
 The colour blue denotes cooler temperatures and red denotes warmer temperatures.
 As reference value the mean temperature from 1951 to 1980 is used.

 Changes in global temperatures over the past century provide evidence for the effects of increasing greenhouse gases.
 When the climate system reacts to such changes, climate change follows.
 Measurement of the GST is one of the many lines of evidence supporting the scientific consensus on climate change, which is that humans are causing warming of Earth's climate system.

 The global average and combined land and ocean surface temperature, show a warming of 1.09 °C (range: 0.95 to 1.20 °C) from 1850–1900 to 2011–2020, based on multiple independently produced datasets.
 The trend is faster since the 1970s than in any other 50-year period over at least the last 2000 years.

 Most of the observed warming occurred in two periods: around 1900 to around 1940 and around 1970 onwards; the cooling/plateau from 1940 to 1970 has been mostly attributed to sulfate aerosol.
 Some of the temperature variations over this time period may also be due to ocean circulation patterns.

 Land air temperatures are rising faster than sea surface temperatures.
 Land temperatures have warmed by 1.59 °C (range: 1.34 to 1.83 °C) from 1850–1900 to 2011–2020, while sea surface temperatures have warmed by 0.88 °C (range: 0.68 to 1.01 °C) over the same period.

 For 1980 to 2020, the linear warming trend for combined land and sea temperatures has been 0.18 °C to 0.20 °C per decade, depending on the data set used.

 It is unlikely that any uncorrected effects from urbanisation, or changes in land use or land cover, have raised global land temperature changes by more than 10%.
 However, larger urbanisation signals have been found locally in some rapidly urbanising regions, such as eastern China.

 Global average temperature datasets from various scientific organizations show substantial agreement concerning the progress and extent of global warming: 1880– pairwise correlations of the four longer-term datasets are at least 99.29%.

 A climate spiral depicting monthly anomalies in global temperature from 1880 till 2021.

 Methods

 The instrumental temperature record is a record of temperatures within Earth's climate based on direct measurement of air temperature and ocean temperature.
 Instrumental temperature records do not use indirect reconstructions using climate proxy data such as from tree rings and marine sediments.

-Global record from 1850 onwards
+Early temperature records

 Exterior of a Stevenson screen used for temperature measurements on land stations.